-Another result of having Cerebral Palsy is that we may struggle with circulation and cold feet.
+Another result of being premature and having Cerebral Palsy is that we may struggle with circulation and cold feet.
 As a child, I suffered with chilblains throughout the winter months.
-I know it’s not just something that affects me.
+I remember my grandmother pointing it out to my mum as we were on our way to buy new shoes.

-PVD (peripheral vascular disease) as it is called, is the terminology given to a collection of conditions where those conditions result in an imbalance of circulation of blood to the feet and legs.
+Chilblains known as PVD, (peripheral vascular disease) is the terminology given to a collection of conditions where those conditions result in an imbalance of circulation of blood to the feet and legs.
 The most likely causes include Cerebral Palsy; Diabetes; Muscular Dystrophy; Multiple Sclerosis; Raynauld disease and Arthritis.

 - Walk in a tub of cold bath water for around two minutes before going to bed.
 Briskly rub the feet dry with a course towel, that will allow the blood to fast flow;